Lübeck Regional Court: Liability of the controller under Art. 82 GDPR in the event of a data leak

 The court awarded the plaintiff compensation for pain and suffering in the amount of 350 euros.
 In doing so, it took into account the publication of sensitive personal data and the resulting anxiety.
 On the other hand, no significant financial loss had been incurred and the data had only allowed limited conclusions to be drawn about the plaintiff's person.

-The judgment of the Lübeck Regional Court clarifies the strict requirements of the GDPR regarding the responsibility of companies when processing personal data.
-The expansion of the concept of participation and the extensive attribution of actions by third parties in breach of instructions significantly increase the liability risks for controllers.
+The judgment of the Regional Court of Lübeck clarifies the strict requirements of the GDPR to the responsibility of companies in the Processing of personal data.
+The expansion of the concept of participation and the extensive attribution of actions by third parties, including those contrary to instructions, increase the liability risks for Responsible persons considerable.

-The recognition of immaterial damage in the form of fears and worries and the classification of loss of control over personal data as independent damage mark a further step in the development of liability under Art.
+The recognition of immaterial damage in the form of fears and worries as well as the categorization of the loss of control over personal data as an independent loss mark a further step in the development of the Liability according to Art.
 82 GDPR.
 This makes it necessary for companies to implement comprehensive technical, organizational and contractual measures in order to comply with data protection obligations and minimize liability risks.

 Source: Judgment of the Regional Court of Lübeck (15 O 216/23) dated 04.10.2024